aragagnin/HODEmu/README.md

 ## Example 1: Obtain normalisation, logslope and gaussian scatter of Ns-M relation

 The following command will output, respectively, normalisation `A`, log-slope `\beta`, log-scatter `\sigma`, and the respective standard deviation from the emulator.
 Since the emulator has been trained on the residual of the power-law dependency in Eq.
 6, the errors are respectively, the standard deviation on log-A, on log-beta, and on log-sigma.
 Note that `--delta` can be only `200c` or `vir` as the paper only emulates these two overdensities.

-     ./hod_emu.py --delta 200c --omegam .27 --omegab .04 --sigma8 0.8 --h0 0.7 --z 0.8
+     ./hod_emu.py  200c  .27  .04   0.8  0.7   0.0 #overdensity omega_m omega_b sigma8 h0 redshift

 Here below we will use `hod_emyu` as python library to plot the `Ns-M` relation.